-For th e Year Ended December 31.
+For the Year Ended For the Year Ended December 31,

 2007 2008

-(in thousa ands of US\$)
+(in thousands of US\$)

 Audit fees (1) 950 788

 Audit-related fees (2) 1,800 5

 Tax fees (3) 41

 All other fees (4) 25 171

-^{(1) &}quot;Audit fees" meant the aggregate fees billed in each of the fiscal years listed for professional services rendered by our independent registered public accounting firm for the audit of our annual financial statements and review of quarterly financial statements included in our reports on Form 6-K, services that are normally provided in connection with statutory and regulatory filings or engagements for those fiscal years.

-^{(2) &}quot;Audit-related fees" meant the aggregate fees billed in each of the fiscal years listed for assurance and related services by our independent registered public accounting firm that are reasonably related to the performance of the audit or review of our financial statements and are not reported under "Audit fees."
+- (1) "Audit fees" meant the aggregate fees billed in each of the fiscal years listed for professional services rendered by our independent registered public accounting firm for the audit of our annual financial statements and review of quarterly financial statements included in our reports on Form 6-K, services that are normally provided in connection with statutory and regulatory filings or engagements for those fiscal years. - (2) "Audit-related fees" meant the aggregate fees billed in each of the fiscal years listed for assurance and related services by our independent registered public accounting firm that are reasonably related to the performance of the audit or review of our financial statements and are not reported under "Audit fees."
 The fees billed in 2007 represented fees for our initial public offering in October 2007.
-The fees billed in 2008 represented fees for review of S-8 registration statements.

-^{(3) &}quot;Tax fees" meant the aggregate fees billed in each of the fiscal years listed for professional services rendered by our independent registered public accounting firm for tax compliance, tax advice, and tax planning.
-The fees billed in 2008 represented tax planning for variable interest entities and retainer fees for our company.

-^{(4) &}quot;All other fees" meant the aggregate fees billed in each of the fiscal years listed for products and services provided by our independent registered public accounting firm, other than the services reported in the other categories.
+The fees billed in 2008 represented fees for review of S-8 registration statements. - (3) "Tax fees" meant the aggregate fees billed in each of the fiscal years listed for professional services rendered by our independent registered public accounting firm for tax compliance, tax advice, and tax planning.
+The fees billed in 2008 represented tax planning for variable interest entities and retainer fees for our company. - (4) "All other fees" meant the aggregate fees billed in each of the fiscal years listed for products and services provided by our independent registered public accounting firm, other than the services reported in the other categories.
 The fees billed in 2007 represented U.S. GAAP training fee.
 The fees billed in 2008 mainly represented fees for due diligence service in August 2008.